labo

 How essential are non-essential genes?
 Mol Biol Evol (2005) 22: 2147-2156

-In summary, it appears that bacterial genomes are highly organised entities, contrary to a widely spread idea of a random « fluidity » of genomes.
+In summary, bacterial genomes appear to be highly organised entities, contrary to the widely held notion of a random « fluidity » of genomes.
 What are the selective constraints that support this organisation?

 replicator

-A general analysis of the conservation of syntenies in a large number of complete bacterial genomes has shown that two classes of genes tend to stay together.
-The way the class of persistent genes keep remaining grouped is organized in a way that is reminiscent of a scenario of the origin of life.
-This is why the corresponding set has been named the paleome.
-In the same way, genes that are rarely found in genomes make clusters that are easily horizontally transferred.
-The corresponding genes allow the bacteria to live in a specific niche.
-They are named, for this reason, the cenome (to indicate the fact that they are shared by a community living in a particular environment, and prone to be transferred):
+A general analysis of the conservation of synteny in a large number of complete bacterial genomes has shown that two classes of genes tend to stay together.
+The way in which the persistent class of genes remains grouped together is organised in a way that is reminiscent of a scenario for the origin of life.
+This is why the corresponding set has been called the paleome.
+Similarly, genes that are rarely found in genomes form clusters that are easily transferred horizontally.
+These genes allow the bacteria to live in a specific niche.
+They are therefore called the cenome (to indicate the fact that they are shared by a community living in a particular environment, and are prone to transfer):

 G Fang, EP Rocha, A Danchin